 During a storm in 1750, a catastrophic mudslide buried the village in 10 feet of clay, creating an oxygen-free environment that perfectly preserved five longhouses and objects of everyday life.
 For more than a decade, archaeologists and tribal members worked together to unearth more than 55,000 artifacts.
 It’s considered to be one of the most significant archaeological finds in North America.

 Despite living in a challenging environment, buffeted by wild storms and drenched in 100 inches of rain each year, the Makah shaped a life of rich traditions, comfort, and beauty, creating what they needed from the abundance of the rainforest and ocean surrounding them.
 The museum is arranged according to the seasonal life of the Makah; thousands of artifacts in pristine condition are engagingly displayed.
 There’s a replica of a full-size longhouse and four beautiful cedar dugout canoes built by tribal members, and an excellent hour-long film on the Makah and the Ozette site.

 Blankets woven of woodpecker feathers, dog hair, and cattail fluff; clothing woven of cedar bark (the inner bark was pounded until soft and pliable); baskets and boxes of red cedar; intricately carved and decorated tools and ceremonial items made of bone, shell, and wood; all survived centuries of burial in mud.
 It’s a remarkable and beautiful display of a unique culture.
 I wanted so much to take photos, but the tribe asks that we refrain, and we did.

-Hiking to Shi Shi Beach and Point of Arches
+Hiking to Shi Shi Beach